 The Company's sales are subject to seasonal variances that fluctuate in accordance with the normal home building season, particularly in the Canadian market.
 The Company generally experiences higher sales in the second and third quarters compared to the first and fourth quarters.
-In addition, forestry operations and harvesting activities can be compromised by inaccessibility to some sites during wet seasons, extreme winter weather conditions and periods of extreme heat and low humidity, resulting in decreased harvest and customer delivery levels.
 This creates a timing difference between free cash flow earned and dividends paid.
 While the Company has leveled dividends to provide a regular income stream to shareholders over the course of a year, the second and third quarters have historically been the Company's most profitable.